Frequently Asked Questions:

 Question: What is the TCNJ/New Jersey Medical School (NJMS) 7-Year Combined BS/MD Program?

 Answer: It is a joint undergraduate-medical degree program in which a student spends three years at The College of New Jersey (TCNJ) in an approved major, and four additional years at Rutgers New Jersey Medical School (NJMS).
-Approved undergraduate majors currently include biology, biomedical engineering, chemistry, economics, engineering science, mathematics, English, history, philosophy, physics, and Spanish.
+Approved undergraduate majors currently include biology, biomedical engineering, chemistry, computer science, economics, engineering science, mathematics, English, history, philosophy, physics, and Spanish.
 Upon successful completion of the first year of medical school (year four), the student is granted the BS or BA degree in the chosen undergraduate major from TCNJ.
 The MD degree is awarded after successful completion of the program in the seventh year by NJMS.

 Question: What is the deadline for applying to this program?